wlangera/gcube-bcubed-hack/paper.md

 | simulate occurrences | combine supporting and helper functions in `simulate_occurrences()` function |
 | sample observations  | combine supporting and helper functions in `sample_observations()` function  |

-3. **Technical tasks**: These tasks encompass general code development and testing.
+3. **Technical tasks**: These tasks cover general code development and testing.
 They were required throughout the development process of the hackathon.

 |        Task       |                 Description                    |
 |-------------------|------------------------------------------------|